NVIDIA-AI-IOT/jetcard/README.md

 1. Power on the Jetson platform configured using JetCard

 2. Connect the Jetson to the same network as your desktop computer via Ethernet or WiFi

+    > If you want to connect your Jetson to WiFi, but don't have a monitor and keyboard, you can connect via device mode (see below),       open a terminal, and then use the ``nmcli`` tool to connect to a WiFi network.
+Find more details [below](#extras).

 3. Determine the IP address ``jetson_ip_address``

     > If you have the PiOLED display attached, it will display on that screen.
 Otherwise, you will need to connect a monitor, open a terminal, and read the IP using ``ifconfig``.